 a) Assembling pattern pieces where multiple seams (usually four) meet.
 Typically, crotches and armholes to make the seams form a really nice cross (see the images below with scraps of fabric).
 I do not take these pins out while sewing and sew right through them.
 This way the fabrics do not move and the result is perfect.
 The only thing that you need to care about is that the seams are nicely aligned.

 You can sew through the fork pins and do not have to take them out before they reach the presser foot.

 b) When sewing an elastic waistband, I pin these fork pins to the waistband and fabric instead of classic ones.
 When you sew the elastic waistband, you have to slightly stretch the elastic band.
 These pins hold the elastic band to the fabric really well and do not slip out even if you stretch the band as much as possible.

 c) While draping, sometimes classic pins tend to slip out of the fabric from time to time.
 The fork pins, however, hold the fabric more strongly.
 This is why I use them mainly for draping fitted bodices where the classic pins proved less reliable.

-Conclusion: How To Sew Faster And Easier With These Tools?
+Conclusion: How To Sew Faster And Easier With These Sewing Accessories?

 Dear reader, no matter what kind of activity one wants to begin with, we all wish to be successful and efficient.
-Having a good set of tools is a great contribution to your success.
+Having a good set of sewing accessories is a great contribution to your success.
 Hence, my experience.
 Use it, enjoy your progress and come back with your questions or comments.
-What tools do you use?
+What sewing accessories do you use?